Conformal gauge theory of vector-spinors and spin-3/2 particles: Consistency of the classical theory

 Thus, gauge invariance tells us that the gamma-trace vector-spinor configurations belong to the kernel of the action.
 Indeed, by performing the following \emph{global} splitting

 we find that

 Thus, the number of degrees of freedom in $d=4$ is at most $16-4=12$.

 To find the field equations we have to remember that the gamma-traceless condition is purely algebraic, i.e., it is analogous to the traceless condition for symmetric $2$-tensors.
-Thence, functional variations must be consistent with such an algebraic property, in formulae
+Hence, functional variations must be consistent with such an algebraic property

 Accordingly, by varying Eq.\ \eqref{eq:gauge-fixed-action} we find the following field equations for the gamma-traceless vector-spinor $\psi_\mu$